Sign in or register

 A subfile is a display file where you can place a listing of values and process changes on the list.
 The list of members that you can see in the PDM is an example of a subfile.

-In this chapter we'll create a subfile wich will show all the cards from a client given its ID.
+In this chapter we'll create a subfile which will show all the cards from a client given its ID.
 To make the manipulation of several tables easier, we'll create a view with the fields we'll use on the subfile.
 In STRSQL insert this code:

 CREATE VIEW CLICARD AS SELECT CL.ID_CLI, CR.ID_CRD, SH.NAME_SHP, CR.SHOP_CRD